-DISCLOSURE NUMBER DISCLOSURE TITLE LOCATION IN REPORT DISCLOSURE, COMMENT, OR REASON FOR OMISSION 46 GRI 305: EMI SSIONS 2016 305-3 Other indirect (Scope 3) GHG emissions p.
-20 Scope 3 calculations include only emissions from vehicle kilometers reimbursed for personnel (henkilöstölle korvatut ajokilometrit) and emissions from the gas sold to our customers and burned in their premises.
+DISCLOSURE NUMBER DISCLOSURE TITLE LOCATION IN REPORT DISCLOSURE, COMMENT, OR REASON FOR OMISSION 47 GRI 305: EM GRI 305: EMISSIONS 2016 305-3 Other indirect (Scope 3) GHG emissions p.
+21 Scope 3 calculations include only emissions from vehicle kilometers reimbursed for personnel (henkilöstölle korvatut ajokilometrit) and emissions from the gas sold to our customers and burned in their premises.
 Other emissions are so far not included due to lack of resources and data.
-305-4 GHG emissions intensity p.20 Reported, but not a good metric for us, as our revenue is so highly dependent on the volatile gas prices on the European gas exchenges.
+305-4 GHG emissions intensity p.21 Reported, but not a good metric for us, as our revenue is so highly dependent on the volatile gas prices on the European gas exchenges.
 305-5 Reduction of GHG emissions p.
-18 Information disclosed realting to our methane emissions reductions that are due to our pipeline modernization 305-7 Nitrogen oxides (NO ^x), sulfur oxides (SO ^x), and other significant air emissions p.
-20 NOx and SOx emissions have been reported.
+19 Information disclosed realting to our methane emissions reductions that are due to our pipeline modernization 305-7 Nitrogen oxides (NO×), sulfur oxides (SO×), and other significant air emissions p.
+21 NOx and SOx emissions have been reported.
 Other air emissions are not relevant nor produced in our processes.
-GRI 306: WA STE 2020 306-1 Waste generation and significant waste-related impacts p.
-22 The report discloses that the majority of the company's waste is generated by the office spaces, which is quite minimal.
+GRI 306: WASTE 2020 306-1 Waste generation and significant waste-related impacts p.
+23 The report discloses that the majority of the company's waste is generated by the office spaces, which is quite minimal.
+306-1 Waste generation and significant waste-related impacts р.
+23 306-1 306-2 Waste generation and significant waste-related impacts Management of significant waste-related impacts p.
+23 p.
+23 is quite minimal.
 The subcontractors are responsible for the waste generated during the repair and expansion of the distribution network, and thus is not reported.
-Analysis and disclosement of said waste will be developed for forthcoming sustainability reports.
-306-2 Management of significant waste-related impacts p.
-22 The report discloses that the majority of the company's waste is generated by the office spaces, which is quite minimal.
+Analysis and disclosure of said waste will be developed is quite minimal.
+The subcontractors are responsible for the waste generated during the repair and expansion of the distribution network, and thus is not reported.
+Analysis and disclosure of said waste will be developed for forthcoming sustainability reports.
+The report discloses that the majority of the company's waste is generated by the office spaces, which is quite minimal.
 The subcontractors are responsible for the waste generated during the repair and expansion of the distribution network, and thus this is not reported.
-Analysis and disclosement of said waste will be developed for forthcoming sustainability reports.
-GRI 307: ENVIRONMENTAL COMPLIANCE 2016 307-1 Non-compliance with environmental laws and regulations p.
-26 There have not been any significant non-compliance issues with authorities.
+Analysis and disclosement of said is quite minimal.
+The subcontractors are responsible for the waste generated during the repair and expansion of the distribution network, and thus is not reported.
+Analysis and disclosure of said waste will be developed for forthcoming sustainability reports.
+The report discloses that the majority of the company's waste is generated by the office spaces, which is quite minimal.
+The subcontractors are responsible for the waste generated during the repair and expansion of the distribution network, and thus this is not reported.
+Analysis and disclosement of said